The 25 Best '80s Action Movies Ranked

 Chan, who also directed and co-wrote the film, kicks things off with an elaborate bar fight.
 While "Road House" celebrates the messy brawl, here we get elaborately choreographed mayhem designed to look sloppy, with the result being a gloriously constructed set piece.
 The action is fast, frequently stunning, and crafted with multiple comedic beats that flow along with the fight.

 The film only escalates from there, with thrilling chases on foot and bicycle, both blending physical entertainment with near-slapstick hilarity.
-Hung and Yuen get in plenty of licks along the way, another beautifully constructed fight unfolds around dual winding staircases, and the big finale sees our heroes going head to head with the always reliable Dick Wei as the lead pirate.
+Hung and Yuen get in plenty of licks along the way, another beautifully constructed fight unfolds around dual winding staircases, and the big finale sees our heroes going head to head with the lead pirate.
 Add in an epic stunt involving a fall from a clock tower that echoes Harold Lloyd's "Safety Last," and you have one of Chan's best movies.

 7. The Killer